3D-Space and the preferred basis cannot uniquely emerge from the quantum structure: What approaches to Quantum Mechanics avoid the problems?

 But the things are not that simple with Everett's Interpretation and MWI in general.
 The reason is that, in order to give an ``ontology'' to the branches, the solution is, at least for the moment, to interpret the physical objects as patterns in the wavefunction, and apply \emph{Dennett's criterion} that ``patterns are real things'' as Wallace calls it (\cite{Wallace2003EverettAndStructure} p.
 93 and \cite{Wallace2012TheEmergentMultiverseQuantumTheoryEverettInterpretation} p.
 50).
 For Dennett's notion of pattern see \cite{Dennett1991RealPatterns}.
 The key idea can be stated as ``a simulation of a real pattern is an equally real pattern''.
 For a criticism by Maudlin of the usefulness of this criterion as applied by Wallace see \cite{Maudlin2014CriticalStudyDavidWallaceTheEmergentMultiverseQuantumTheoryEverettInterpretation} p.
 798.

-We will have more to say about this in another paper, in the context of the results presented here.
+We will have more to say about this in another paper, in the context of the results presented here \cite{Stoica2023AreObserversReducibleToStructures}.
 We will see that the solution depends on the ability of the preferred structure to guarantee experiences of the world in a way unavailable to other unitary transformations of that structure.
 And this depends on the theory of mind, since for example a computationalist theory of mind allows the transformed (``simulated'') patterns obtained by unitary transformations of ``real'' patterns to have the same experiences as the ``real'' ones, because whatever computation performed on the ``real'' patterns is supposed to yield conscious experiences, it is identical to a computation on the transformed patterns.
-Therefore, since at least Wallace's approach based on Dennett's idea of pattern, and in fact Everett's original idea and subsequent variations \cite{Tegmark2015ConsciousnessAsAStateOfMatter,Zurek1998DecoherenceEinselectionAndTheExistentialInterpretation,Zurek2009QuantumDarwinism}, are implicitly or explicitly committed to computational theories of mind, enforcing a preferred structure leads us in the same place as the option of embracing the symmetry mentioned in \sref{s:avoid-problem-anything}.
+Therefore, since at least Wallace's approach based on Dennett's idea of pattern, and in fact Everett's original idea and subsequent variations \cite{Tegmark2015ConsciousnessAsAStateOfMatter,Zurek1998DecoherenceEinselectionAndTheExistentialInterpretation,Zurek2009QuantumDarwinism}, are implicitly or explicitly committed to computational or functionalist theories of mind, enforcing a preferred structure leads us in the same place as the option of embracing the symmetry mentioned in \sref{s:avoid-problem-anything}.

 To have a single generalized basis or a single underlying $3$D-space, one may need to assume that not all patterns that look like mental activity of observers actually support consciousness, and the preferred structures are correlated to those that support it.
-Maybe this requires a version of the von Neumann-Wigner Interpretation of QM, or a version of the \emph{Many Minds} Interpretation \cite{Zeh1970OnTheInterpretationOfMeasurementInQuantumTheory,AlbertLower1988InterpretingMWI_ManyMinds,Albert92QuantumMechanicsAndExperience} where consciousness is not completely reducible to computation.
+Maybe this requires a version of the von Neumann-Wigner Interpretation of QM, or a version of the \emph{Many Minds} Interpretation \cite{Zeh1970OnTheInterpretationOfMeasurementInQuantumTheory,AlbertLower1988InterpretingMWI_ManyMinds,Albert92QuantumMechanicsAndExperience} where consciousness is not completely reducible to a pattern as in the computationalist or functionalist theories of mind \cite{Stoica2023TheRelationWavefunction3DSpaceMWILocalBeablesProbabilities}.